Right of the Greffier to approve and veto propositions (FOI)

-Right of the Greffier to approve and veto propositions (FOI)

 Right of the Greffier to approve and veto propositions (FOI)Produced by the Freedom of Information office

-Authored by States of Jersey and published on 09 February 2018.
+Authored by Government of Jersey on behalf of the States Greffe and published on 09 February 2018.

 I understand that until quite recently the Greffier in addition to the Bailiff and Deputy Bailiff had the power to approve propositions from States members to go before the House and like the Bailiff or Deputy Bailiff, veto them.